About the Object

 However, despite the impact, much of the character of the large, spiral galaxy that existed before the collision remains, including its rotating arms.
 This leads to the “spokes” that inspired the name of the Cartwheel Galaxy, which are the bright red streaks seen between the inner and outer rings.
 These brilliant red hues, located not only throughout the Cartwheel, but also the companion spiral galaxy at the top left, are caused by glowing, hydrocarbon-rich dust.

-In this near- and mid-infrared composite image, MIRI data are coloured red while NIRCam data are coloured blue, orange, and yellow.
+In this near- and mid-infrared composite image, MIRI data are coloured orange while NIRCam data are coloured blue, yellow, and red.
 Amidst the red swirls of dust, there are many individual blue dots, which represent individual stars or pockets of star formation.
 NIRCam also defines the difference between the older star populations and dense dust in the core and the younger star populations outside of it.

 Webb’s observations capture Cartwheel in a very transitory stage.
 The form that the Cartwheel Galaxy will eventually take, given these two competing forces, is still a mystery.
 However, this snapshot provides perspective on what happened to the galaxy in the past and what it will do in the future.